Rendering Architecture

 Overview

-SiliconGhetto’s rendering layer (sg_render) is built on wgpu and targets WebGPU with automatic WebGL2 fallback.
+SiliconGhetto’s rendering layer (sg_render) is built on wgpu.
+WebGPU is the primary browser renderer and the default path; WebGL2 is used only as a fallback when hardware WebGPU is unavailable or unsuitable.
 All rendering goes through a unified pipeline that works identically in the browser (via WASM) and on native targets (for development and testing).

 GPU Initialization